Course Description

 This class is taught by Andrew Heard

-The term paper should be about 3000 words (excluding bibliography & endnotes), or the equivalent of 12 to 14 typed pages.
-The final paper is due in class or tutorial on July 29.
+The term paper should be about 3000 words (excluding bibliography & endnotes), or the equivalent of about 12 typed pages.
+The final paper is due in class or tutorial on March 26.
 Late essays will not be accepted except in serious mitigating circumstances.

 All students must submit a hard copy as well as an electronic copy in order to receive credit for this assignment.
-An electronic copy must be submitted to the Turnitin.com service by 11pm on July 29.
+An electronic copy must be submitted to the Turnitin.com (Links to an external site.) service by 11pm on March 26.
 The electronic and hard copies must match.
-Information on how to log on to Turnitin can be found in the tutorial reader.
 Further information from SFU about the services is available here.
-To submit your essay you will need the class ID: 2311866 and the Password is the classroom number (use capital letters).

 Remember that your essay is a scholarly examination of a particular topic.
 You should be striving for your best.
 There are four major components that form the basis of an excellent essay: